Andyccs/Practical-Nodejs-Coffee/chapter3/chapter3.md

 1. We run the test using a very long command.
 If we pass the codes to another person, he/she might not know how to run in a proper way.
 2. We need to run the test everytime.
 Why not we write some scripts to make it run automatically?

 In this chapter, we are going to automate the test process.
 Having said that, grunt can do a lot of things!
 You can refer to Chapter 10 of [Practical Nodejs](https://github.com/azat-co/practicalnode) for more examples.
-At the end of this chapter, We are going to setup automate code coverage report too.
+At the end of this chapter, we are going to setup automate code coverage report too.

 ## Getting Started